ShuleZhao/ShuleZhao.github.io/index.md

 ## News

 - **[Aug.
-2025]** Our paper on aerodynamic loads was accepted for publication in the Engineering Applications of Computational Fluid Mechanics journal..
+2025]** Our paper on aerodynamic loads was accepted for publication in the Engineering Applications of Computational Fluid Mechanics journal.
 - **[Oct.
 2024]** I was awarded the National Scholarship for Postgraduates!
 - **[Sep.
 2024]** I gave an oral presentation at the 34th Congress of the International Council of the Aeronautical Sciences (ICAS)!
 - **[Sep.
 2023]** I began my Master's degree in Mechanics at NWPU!